-Ever notice how some people become irritated by the presence of your spirit—even when you’ve done nothing wrong?
+Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 Your energy, your confidence, your drive, your spirit—it shines a light on everything they’re avoiding.

 Your spirit is strong, focused, and determined.
-Their shadow self is weak, insecure, and full of excuses.
+Their demons are weak, insecure, and full of excuses.

-So the moment you walk into the room, their buried insecurities start squirming.
+So the moment you walk into the room, their buried insecurities start squirming around your spiritual energy.

-They throw shade, they criticize, they try to tear you down your spirit—not because of anything you did, but because you remind them of everything they’re not willing to face.
+These demons throw shade, they criticize, they try to tear you down, your spirit—not because of anything you did, but because you remind them of everything they’re not willing to face.

 Demons don’t attack the weak.